paralyuzov/REACT-Project/README.md

 - It provides the user access to every available item in the database, its price, details for each product individually, the ability to add the product to the cart or to the list of favorite items.

 ### User
+- admin : Control panel for the admin providing functionality that allows adding, deleting, and updating any product or user(only update) in the application.
 - profile : Provides information about the registered user, the ability to change their name, email or phone number.
 Also the ability to delete the profile.
 - sign-in : A page that allows the user to log in.
 - sigin-up : Profile creation page